zestyyyz/zestyyyz.github.io/README.md

-Btw I use chromeos and pop os! yay
+Btw I use macos and pop os! yay